-Here we list things we are ready to do, things we'd like to do soon and things we are a bit unsure about and would like your ideas and comments.
+Here we list things we are ready to do or things we'd like to do soon.
 See also our wishlist page with suggestions from our regular gardeners and tea drinkers.

 Please don't help yourself to any of the things on the list - we like to have a garden co-ordinator present to ensure we do things safely.

 Plants: we are often planting up new beds.
 If you are splitting garden plants and are likely to have spares do contact us.

 Lean-to mini greenhouse - needs finishing, next to the tool shed.

 Living willow - needs bark mulch.
 Harrison’s willow needs coppicing or we could let it grow tall.

 ‘Orchard area’ - needs a re-think.